JoinLede/plugin-microsoft-start/readme.txt

 For more information be sure to check out the [Microsoft Start Help Center](https://helpcenter.microsoftstart.com)

 == Changelog ==

+= 2.7.11 =
+* Provide a clear indication that the content has expired in MSPH or will expire within 90 days.

+= 2.7.5 =
+* Support new validation rules in post rejection details.

 = 2.7 =
 * Provide a built-in help center that can provide answers to frequently asked questions.